 There's nothing wrong with organizing a potluck party that is a genuine potluck.
 You would call up your friends and tell them to grab the best thing out of their refrigerator and bring it over to share with everyone else.
-Or you could invite them and tell them to bring their favorite potluck recipe.
-As I said, there's nothing wrong with hosting a genuine potluck party, except for the fact that there's a good chance the food will be uninspired or repetitive.
+You could invite them and tell them to bring their favorite potluck recipe.
+There's nothing wrong with hosting a genuine potluck party, except for the fact that there's a good chance the food will be uninspired or repetitive.
 The chances are good that with the classic potluck approach, a group of 10 people will show up with five trays of brownies and 5 plates of nachos.
 That's okay if you're still in college

-But if you're past the dormitory stage, your tastes have probably progressed as well, and you'll welcome food that's more diverse and interesting.
+If you're past the dormitory stage, your tastes have probably progressed as well, and you'll welcome food that's more diverse and interesting.
 A good potluck organization plan will help to alleviate the risk of duplicate dishes.
-But add a theme to your party and the food will be more interesting and fun as everyone compares notes on how they interpreted the theme.
+Add a theme to your party and the food will be more interesting and fun as everyone compares notes on how they interpreted the theme.
 Just remember, as the organizing host, to follow these etiquette rules for a potluck to keep everyone happy and to make sure you have food for every course.

 Themes for a Fun Potluck Party